Code-Institute-Submissions/neringabickmore-scribbles/README.md

 - As a **site user** I want to be able to **create new** book reviews.
 - As a **site user** I want to be able to **edit existing** book reviews.
 - As a **site user** I want to be able to **delete** my book reviews.

-#### Site Owner ####

-- As a **site owner**, I want to be able to provide a platform for the users to share their personal views about the books they have read.
-- As a **site owner**, I want to be able to encourage users to share their recommendations where they should buy the book they have reviewed, ideally independent online book shops.
-- As a **site owner**, I want to be able to build a community of book readers.
-- As a **site owner** , I want to be able to monetise the platform through donations to cover platform maintenance costs.

 ### User Requirements and Expectations ###